 We currently plan on using five classes for this app.
 As seen, a user class will be a base class.
 It will hold a userName (or nickname) and a key that identifies it uniquely.
 The user class will currently have methods that allow them to search songs, select a song from the search results, and also show other users that are currently in the lobby and the song that they chose.
-A host will be the same as a user but have a boolean field that determines if it is a host.
+A host class will be inherited from the user class.
+The host will have all the functionality of the user, but have an extra field called hostID that identifies them as the host.
 The host will also be able to kick a user if he has not been cooperating for any reason.
 A song class will create a song object consisting of only items that pertain to being played.
 Some of these are the song name, number of votes, the balance of the votes, and also the URI to Spotify or Soundcloud.
 The playlist class will hold the songs that users have chosen to be played.
 This is also where the methods that control how the songs are moved up, down, in, and out of the queue.
-The playlist will be a queue that is comprised of song objects, and has methods that allow for the changing of objects in the gueue.
+The playlist will be a queue that is comprised of song objects, and has methods that allow for the changing of objects in the queue.
 Lastly, the lobby will hold all of the other objects.
 The lobby class creates the user, host, and playlist.
 It also holds a lobbyID that is stored in a database to uniquely identify that lobby.
-The splash screen class will hold the opening screen and a few methods.
-These methods include createLobby, joinLobby, and authenticateLobbyCode.
-The two songFragment classes have been added that display the current playlist of songs and history of songs.
-A Search class has been added that will search for the song, and consult the playlist class to be added into the queue.
-Search will read in a users input and query the spotify api, which returns a json object.
-The json is parsed and sent to a Song object.
-The song object is sent to the songFragmentScreen where the user may choose the song.
-Once the song has been chosen, it is sent to the playlist class to await being played.